 Q. What brand of computer should I buy?

 A. ITS will attempt to provide support no matter which computer you buy.
 That said, some brands are definitely more likely than others to break prematurely or offer substandard warranty support.
 The independent testing agency Consumer Reports releases a periodic computer buying guide for subscribers that could be helpful in making a decision.
-In general, though manufacturers rise and fall in the rankings over time, Apple, Lenovo, Dell, and Hewlett-Packard have done relatively well over the years (if not every year).
+In general, though manufacturers rise and fall in the rankings over time, Dell and Apple have done relatively well over the years (if not every year).
 In addition, comprehensive reviews of specific computer models are often available at websites such as PC Magazine and CNet.
-Modest higher-education discounts are available from Apple, Dell, Lenovo and other vendors.
+Modest higher-education discounts are available from Apple, Dell, and other vendors.
 See “Purchasing Equipment for Personal Use” at the bottom of this page for more details.

 Q. Should I buy a laptop or a desktop computer?

 A. Laptops are generally more expensive than similarly powerful desktops, but are of course more portable.
 They’re good for taking notes in class (though some research suggests than taking notes by hand, rather than on a laptop, leads to superior retention).
 Laptops take up less space on a dorm room desk.
 They’re quieter.
 On the other hand, they’re more likely to break or disappear and their screens tend to be smaller than desktop monitors.
 Graphics-intensive applications (like computer-aided-design … or games) tend to run noticeably slower on a laptop than on a desktop.
 The answer to this question is ultimately a matter of personal preference and budget.
 Most students seem to prefer laptops for their versatility and convenience.

 Q. Should I buy an extended warranty for my new computer?